-This chocolate saltine toffee recipe is accessed regularly, especially during October for Chocolate Week and National Baking Week, and then again in December – this lovely tray back is also known as Christmas Crack!
+This chocolate saltine toffee recipe is accessed regularly, especially during October for Chocolate Week and National Baking Week, and then again in December as this lovely tray back is also known as Christmas Crack!

 This chocolate saltine toffee recipe should come with a warning as once you start eating it, you really don’t want to stop which is I believe for the name Christmas Crack!

 Last year we went to a lovely wedding held at the magical Enchanted Oaks in California.
 The family has bakers and chefs on both sides so we were treated to a wonderful buffet.

 Amongst the delicious dessert selection was one particular treat that both my husband and I become particularly enamoured with called Chocolate Saltine Toffee.
 It was something that we had never come across before.